besplago/nybolig-scrape/README.md

 ## Configuration
 Adjust the settings in the `config.json` file to customize the scraper behavior.
 You can find the configuration file [here](./config.json).

+- **output_path**: Specifies the directory where scraped data will be stored.
+- **pages**: Defines the number of pages the scraper will traverse on the Nybolig website.
+- **include_images**: Determines whether to download property images besides the floorplan.
+Set to `true` to download images; otherwise, set to `false`.
+- **override_previous_data**: If set to `true`, it will overwrite any existing data in the output directory; otherwise, it will append new data.
+- **bolig_types**: Specifies the types of properties to include in the scraping process.
+Each property type can be toggled on or off.
+- **postal_code_filters**: Allows filtering properties based on postal codes.
+You can specify ranges of postal codes and individual postal codes to include in the scraping process.
+- **remaining stuff**: Probably don't touch :\)

 **Note**: if `"include_images = true"`, the scraper will download all images.
 This can take a long time and consume a lot of disk space.

 ## Usage